vimalanandans/Middleware/README.md

 stop light timings based on current traffic?
 What if your doctor could tell what is going on every time your blood pressure is too high?
 All of this can be built on top of the Bezirk middleware.

-Some of this might sound kind of creepy.
-Are you comfortable having every action you take observed to build profiles?
-This is yet another problem we have to solve to realize compelling IoT dreams.
+You might be thinking to yourself: "What about privacy concerns?
+I'm not sure I'm comfortable having every action I take observed to build profiles."
+This is yet another problem related to compelling IoT visions that we're trying to solve.
 The Bezirk middleware aims to be privacy-respecting in the sense that it puts the user in control of their own data, while taking care of the nitty-gritty security details automatically.
-There is no requirement to use the cloud and the user can decide the scope within which their Zirks can communicate.
+We don't force users' data to go through the cloud, and users can decide the scope within which their Zirks can communicate.
+As a result, all of the users' information remains completely in their control.
 While parts of this vision are not implemented yet, we aim to make it as easy on the user as possible.
 We firmly believe that people should not have to possess expert-level security awareness to use the IoT safely, securely, and privately.